Once you know how to charge Nintendo Switch controllers, you'll be all set for a lengthy gaming session on your console.

 3. Buy a Charging Grip.
 The Joy-Con Charging Grip is sold separately, retails for $29.99 and will let you charge your Joy-Con controllers when not attached to your Switch via a USB cable that connects to your Switch dock.
 The standard Joy-Con Grip that comes with your console cannot charge your controllers.

 5. Keep your controllers charging when not in use.
 Don’t just leave your Joy-Con controllers laying around in a standard Grip or sitting apart on a coffee table, or your Pro Controller disconnected from its USB cable.
-When you’re done playing, slide the Joy-Con controllers on to your Switch or into a Charging Grip, and plug the USB cable into your Pro Controller so you don’t lose power as fast the next time you play.
+When you’re done playing, slide the Joy-Con controllers on to your Switch or into a Charging Grip, and plug the USB cable into your Pro Controller so you don’t lose power as quickly the next time you play.
 This is also true of the Switch itself — leave the system in the dock when not in use to keep its battery charged for later.

 6. Know your third-party controllers.
 There are a variety of wireless third-party controller options for the Switch, and many of them use different charging methods.
-One of our favorite Pro Controller alternatives, the PowerA Enhanced Wireless Controller, uses two AA batteries instead of relying on a charge.
-8Bitdo controllers use a mix of USB connections -- the latest SN30 charges over microUSB, while the more robust SN30 Pro charges via the same USB-C connection as the Pro Controller.
+One of our favorite Pro Controller alternatives, the PowerA Enhanced Wireless Controller, uses two AA batteries instead of relying on a charger.
+8Bitdo controllers use a mix of USB connections — the latest SN30 charges over microUSB, while the more robust SN30 Pro charges via the same USB-C connection as the Pro Controller.

 Make sure you keep an eye out for these connection types when choosing a third-party pad, and be sure to leave your controller connected to a charger when not in use.